 Several Cultivation Styles

-The cultivation technique of tomatoes is very simple just like their abundance.
+The cultivation technique of tomatoes is straightforward, just like their abundance.
 There are two varieties of the cultivation technique.
-They are

-These varieties are very hard to manage.
-These are well cultured in the greenhouse floor which has a tendency to sprawl and makes it difficult to grow in a trellis.
+These varieties are tough to manage.
+These are well cultured in the greenhouse floor, which has a tendency to sprawl and makes it difficult to grow in a trellis.
 Hence, the cultivators find it difficult to reach the fruits or prune the plants or navigate the greenhouse.

-These varieties are preferred over the bush varieties because the plants can be clipped to a leader and can be trellised using a leaner and lower system.
+These varieties are preferred over the bush varieties because they can be clipped to a leader and can be trellised using a leaner and lower system.
 This method is much faster to cultivate and easier as well.